lucy-mahlmann/Weather-Web-App/README.md

 - Implemented with HTML/CSS and JavaScript

 User Login Page
+- Displays an easy to use user login portal that reguires a valid password and username.
+There is also the option to Login in using an existing Google account.

 <img
   src="/static/images/login_screen.png"
   style="display: inline-block; margin: 0 auto; width: auto; height: auto">

 Only Allows Users Added by Admin to Login In
+- Users can be added by an admin user who has the privileges to add users.
+This can be done through the register users REST API.

 <img
   src="/static/images/user_not_found.png"
   style="display: inline-block; margin: 0 auto; width: auto; height: auto">

+Once Logged in a User can Interact with the Personal Weather App
-- Forms for users to register cities with specific weather parameters from a certain year and month
+- UI displays forms for users to register cities and the specific weather parameters they want displayed from a certain year and month.
-- Implements data checks
+- Implements data checks to ensure valid inputs:
     * City name should not be empty
     * Month should be a 2 digit number
     * At least one of the weather parameters should be selected
+- Displays on the right hand column the cities that have been added by the admin and there is associated weather data stored in the SQLite database.
+- Once cities have been registered by the user they will appear on the left hand column and can be selected to view their corresponding weather data.

 <img
   src="/static/images/input_checks.png"
   style="display: inline-block; margin: 0 auto; width: auto; height: auto">

 Selected Registered City Graphs
+- When a registered city is selected, graphs for the specified weather parameters and given year and month will be displayed.

 <img
   src="/static/images/Austin_graphs.png"